-We planted a 10 acre organic fruit orchard in 2009, including Asian pears, apples, peaches and raspberries.
-Some of the trees/plants appear to be established and we are hopeful that they will produce fruit in the 2013 season.
+We planted a 10 acre organic fruit orchard in 2009, including Asian pears and apples.
+Some of the trees appear to be established and we are hopeful that they will produce more fruit in the 2017 season.
 Any fruit we are able to harvest will be included in your regular share without additional cost.
 To stay up-to-date on the progress of our orchard, please be sure to read your weekly newsletters!

 How much food is in the bag each week?

 Shares are offered in one size only.
 Generally, we estimate a share would be appropriate for an average family of four, or two vegetarians, for a week.
 We try to keep an assortment of about 6-10 different vegetables in each bag, varying with each week and season.
 Early in the season, the shares are light in volume and average about 10 pounds, and gradually increase in variety and volume as the season progresses, to an average of about 18 pounds in early autumn.

 What if a share is too much food for me?

 We suggest that you find a friend, relative or neighbor with whom you can split your share.
 There are different ways you can accomplish this.
 Either divide the vegetables each week, or you take the bag one week and your friend takes it the next.
 When mailing payment, please include both your checks together in one envelope and include contact information for all households.

 Do I get to choose what is in my bag each week?

 Sorry, no. We harvest only what is in season and at the peak of ripeness each week.
 Since the majority of our members do not come to the farm, it is impossible to customize each bag for delivery.
 We believe this represents an awesome opportunity for you to explore new vegetables and try new recipes as part of your quest to lead a healthier lifestyle.